sigle/docs/docs/guides/migrate-to-hiro-wallet.md

 #### Cons

 - Need to run a script to transfer the subdomain and wait for the tx to be processed
+- If you already have an Hiro wallet, you'll need to use to logout from your current account in the Hiro extension

 ### Using the Stacks CLI

-In order to use the Stacks CLI you need to have Node.js installed on your machine.
+In order to use the Stacks Command Line Interface you need to have Node.js installed on your machine.

 To install Node.js, follow the instructions on [this page](https://nodejs.org/en/).

-Then open your terminal and run the following command:
+In your computer applications, open the "Terminal" one and run the following command inside:

 ```sh
 npm install -g @stacks/cli